Recreational Pickup

 Interviews

-My team and I created user journey maps to visualize the end-to-end experience, identify pain points and opportunities, and inform design decisions for Holovera.
+My team and I created a user journey map to visualize the end-to-end experience, identify pain points, and opportunities for an Recreational Pickup Pickleball Player (RPPP).

 Case Study Slides